 - To resolve this problem, you can use the zoom out gesture or shortcut, or change the resolution of your display.

-- To always be updated with the latest detailed fixes, consider bookmarking our specialized Mac Fix Hub.
+- To always be updated with the latest detailed fixes, check out our other Mac-related solutions.

-- If you want to see some more detailed Mac guides, visit our dedicated Mac category.
+- If you want to see some more detailed Mac guides, we have a dedicated Mac category you can visit.

 What can I do if my Mac screen is zoomed in?